By Daria Knupp, Content Marketing Manager

 Pulse Check Your Prospective Attendees

 First and foremost, If you haven’t already been doing so, engage with your audience to get a better feel on how comfortable they are returning to in-person events.
+The Omicron variant has certainly impacted some opinions.
 Engaging with them can be anything from sending out a simple survey to calling past participants.

 “Your attendees are the key component to the event,” explains Tara Reed, Chairman of the Clinton County, Ohio, Chamber of Commerce.
 “If you have a good read on what they want to do, that can help jumpstart the planning process and help guide your core decisions.